SarvarKh/ofn-wiki/Docker:-useful-tips-and-commands.md

 - How to run karma tests inside the container:
 `sudo docker-compose run web bash -c 'bundle exec rake karma:start'`

-- How to access the database that docker is using?
+- How to access the database that the web container is using?